montagdude/sboui/README.md

 * "Tagging" to operate on multiple SlackBuilds
 * Searching the repository by name or by content in READMEs
 * A menu bar, buttons, drop-downs, and other elements typically found in GUI
+* For desktop users, a system tray notifier for SBo updates (optional) and a .desktop file

 Installation
 ================================================================================